 - Check Asian markets, Halal meat markets (African markets), other ethnic markets, and butchers.
 You can always ask if anyone can save scraps or special order for you.

 - Also if you have trouble finding anything, there are other routes you can take.
-There are online providers where you can order commercially ground organ meat patties and other products.
+There are online raw and whole prey providers where you can order commercially ground organ meat patties, balanced grinds, assorted meat parts, freeze dried meats, whole prey, and other products.
 As a last resort, there are supplements that can help fill in the gaps temporarily.
 We recommend visiting the forum to ask for help if you are having trouble sourcing organs.